Back to Blog

 Think about this before you start clicking.
 Your Attribution campaign structure should mirror your external marketing structure so you can compare performance apples to apples.

-A solid structure looks like this:
+A solid structure for an author looks like this:

 Step 3: Generate Attribution Tags